carlomilanesi/measures-rs/docs/Tutorial.md

     _ = Measure::<_, f64>::from(distance64); // From f64 to f64, just a copy

     let _: Measure::<_, f32> = distance32.into(); // From f32 to f32, just a copy
     let _: Measure::<_, f64> = distance32.into(); // From f32 to f64, numeric conversion with
     // let _: Measure::<_, f32> = distance64.into(); // From f64 to f32, not allowed
     let _: Measure::<_, f64> = distance64.into(); // From f64 to f64, just a copy
 ```

-You can convert a measure using an `f32` value to a measure using the same unit but an `f64` version.
+The code above shows that you can convert a measure using an `f32` value to a measure using the same unit but an `f64` version.

-You can also trivially convert a measure to an identical measure, having te same unit, same numeric type and same numeric value.
+You can also trivially convert a measure to an identical measure, having the same unit, the same numeric type and the same numeric value.

 But you cannot use such functions to convert a measure which uses an `f64` value to a measure which uses the same unit but an `f32` version, because such conversion could lose significant digits, or be even impossible.